jorjuarez/sudden-network-slowdown/README.md

 * **Enhanced Monitoring:**
     * Improve logging and create new SIEM/EDR detection rules based on the specific behaviors observed in this incident.
     * Closely monitor the rebuilt `nemwindows10` host for any anomalous activity after it rejoins the network.
+    *
+    ---

+**Conclusion**  This project shows the value of using a structured framework like NIST 800-61 to investigate even minor anomalies with a security lens.
+This approach allowed us to move with speed, identify a policy violation, and uncover a threat vector before it could escalate into a more serious incident.